marcos-de-sousa/BioTaxGeo/README.md

 <p align="center"><img src="files/images/pt2.gif" width="740" height="460"></p>

-> Then your spreadsheet will be available, now you can check the suggestions and save the changes if you like
+> Then the taxonomic data of the spreadsheet will be checked.
+If there is any problem in filling it out, the application will point out the flaws and suggest corrections.
+The user can save the changes in the spreadsheet itself, if desired.

 <p align="center"><img src="files/images/pt3&#32;2.gif" width="740" height="460"></p>